VPN protocols explained

 Different VPN protocols are like the bubble wrap – or the absence of it – when it comes to sending data over the VPN.
 The less encryption and verification (bubble wrap), the faster data delivery is.
 But with less encryption, online traffic becomes less secure.

 Therefore, when it comes to specific purposes when security is less important than speed and vice versa, it is best to use different protocols that prioritize different aspects of the data exchange process.
-We discuss which protocols are best for different use cases further down in the article.
+I discuss which protocols are best for different use cases further down in the article.

 Now that we know the basics of a VPN protocol, let’s take a look at the most common ones.